 The main issue with 54 being the number of countries in Africa stems around Morocco and Western Sahara – so is 54 the actual number of countries?
-If you ask the African Union how many countries are there in Africa then you’ll be told there are 55, as they recognise Western Sahara where the UN don’t.
-Then there are a few disputed territories which could extend the list further, I explain that at the bottom of the article.
+Ask the African Union how many countries are there in Africa then you’ll be told there are 55, as they recognise Western Sahara where the UN doesn’t.
+Then there are a few disputed territories that could extend the list further, I explain that at the bottom of the article.

-I wrote an article about how many are countries in the world and I came to 197 countries on face value, but that could reach up to 215 countries.
+I wrote an article about how many are countries in the world and I came to 197 countries on face value.
+But that number could reach up to 215 countries.
 When it came to my personal goal of visiting every country in the world, I used the number 197.
-But to make sure I didn’t cheat, I extended it to 215 after!
+However, to make sure I didn’t cheat, I extended it to 215 after!
 Either way, the African continent makes up about a quarter of the world’s countries.